Wad-a-Disco/Challenge-10/README.md

 # Logo Generator

 A command-line application for generating simple logos.
 This project is part of the UCI Coding Bootcamp Challenge 10.

 ## Description

 As a freelance web developer, you often need a simple logo for your projects.
 With the Logo Generator, you can easily create custom logos without relying on a graphic designer.
-The application allows you to choose the text, text color, and shape of the logo, and generates an SVG file that you can use for your projects.
+The application allows you to choose the text, text color, and shape of the logo and generates an SVG file that you can use for your projects.

 ## Technologies Used